libretro/docs/docs/guides/controller-autoconfiguration.md

 #### Understanding controller names

-When you configure a controller in RetroArch, you can save its profile through the following path:
-**Settings > Input > RetroPad Binds > Port 1 Controls > Save Controller Profile**.
+When you save a controller profile (**Settings > Input > RetroPad Binds > Port 1 Controls > Save Controller Profile**), RetroArch generates a controller name (e.g., "Foo").
+This name serves two purposes:

+1. It becomes part of the configuration file name (e.g., "udev/Foo.cfg").
+2. It's used as the value for the `input_device` variable within the configuration file (e.g., `input_device = "Foo"`).

-This action generates a configuration file (e.g., "udev/Foo.cfg") that includes an `input_device` entry reflecting the controller's name (e.g., `input_device = Foo`).
-Notably, this name remains consistent across different controller drivers, including udev, sdl2, and linuxraw, as defined in **Settings > Drivers > Controller**.
+Importantly, this name remains consistent across various controller drivers, such as udev, sdl2, and linuxraw, as specified in **Settings > Drivers > Controller**.

 #### Variability of controller names